johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

       1. In the *Name* field, type **TenantId**.
       1. In the *Value* field, type the value for tenant id that you save in the previous step.
-      1. Hover over the *Value* field and then click on the lock next to it to make it a encrypted value.
+      1. Hover over the *Value* field and then click on the lock icon next to it to make it a encrypted value.

          >**Note:** If the value is not secure (encrypted), then anyone sending
          >in a pull request (PR) could compromise your variables.